 - Resources launched by AWS Data Pipeline are counted within the resource limits and should be taken into account

-- Actions are steps that a pipeline takes when a certain event like success, failure occurs.
+- Actions are steps that a pipeline takes when a certain event like success, or failure occurs.

 - Pipeline supports SNS notifications and termination action on resources

 AWS Certification Exam Practice Questions

 - Questions are collected from Internet and the answers are marked as per my knowledge and understanding (which might differ with yours).